Cornell-MAE-UG/fa25-portfolio-ars452-adam/_projects/2025_Bus_Engine_MAE2210.md

 **Analysis Assumptions:**

+Let's then define some assumptions that can make this analysis more palatable:

 * **Model:** Cold-air-standard **Diesel Cycle** (Isobaric Heat Addition).
 * **Intake Pressure ($P_1$):** 200 kPa (Assumed boost pressure from turbocharger).
 * **Combustion Input ($q_{in}$):** $1.8 \times 10^6 \text{ J/kg}$ (Estimate for full-load diesel combustion).